open-mmlab/mmaction2/demo/README.md

 ### Video demo

 We provide a demo script to predict the recognition result using a single video.
+In order to get predict results in range `[0, 1]`, make sure to set `test_cfg = dict(average_clips='prob')` in config file.

 ```shell
 python demo/demo.py ${CONFIG_FILE} ${CHECKPOINT_FILE} ${VIDEO_FILE} {LABEL_FILE} [--use-frames] \